-5 Questions To Ask A College Alumni
+5 Questions To Ask College Alumni

-So, how do you know if the college you are looking at is going to deliver these things?
+So, how do you know if the college you are looking at will deliver these things?
 Yes, you should research the college ahead of time.
 One of the most important steps in your college selection process is taking campus tours and asking questions.
 We covered what questions to ask your campus tour guide in an earlier blog post.
 While you are visiting the school, you may meet alumni who went to that school.
 It is fine to ask them questions – but remember that they were chosen to be at that tour or open house for a reason.
 The school knows they are going to speak about them in a positive light.

 To ensure you are getting the whole story, make sure to reach out to at least 3 alumni via social media or mutual connections.
-This is where you will get the full truth, the good and the bad, about the school you are looking at.
-Once you find these graduates, you should ask them specific questions in order to get the information you need and not waste anyone’s time since many will be working professionals.
+This is where you will get the full truth, the good and the bad, about the school you are considering.
+Once you find these graduates, you should ask them specific questions to get the information you need and not waste anyone’s time since many will be working professionals.
 Here are 5 questions to ask and what types of answers to look for.

-What was your major and are you working in that field today?
+What was your major, and are you working in that field today?

 The second part of this question is just as important.
-This will give you insight into how well the school prepared their graduates for the real world.
+This will give you insight into how well the school prepared its graduates for the real world.
 If the graduate responds by telling you that he is not working in his major you may want to dig deeper.
-This may lead to an important discovery such as finding out the school has a lackluster career center or has no process in setting their graduates up with companies after graduation.
+This may lead to an important discovery, such as finding out the school has a lackluster career center or has no process in setting their graduates up with companies after graduation.

-On the other hand, you may discover that the school in question does a great job in assisting students in their transition into the workforce.
+On the other hand, you may discover that the school in question does a great job assisting students in their transition into the workforce.
 These types of positives should be documented and will come in handy when you are comparing schools.
 Again, it is important to understand every aspect of this school before making this crucial decision.

 What was the biggest transitional issue you faced when you started at the college?